simonridley/Gitamic/README.md

 complex sites that rely on live-publishing changes from your Statamic CP back to your git repository.

 ## Setup
+Gitamic is only available as a purchasable add-on, so it cannot be installed via Composer.
+You may purchase from the [Statamic Marketplace](https://statamic.com/addons/simonhamp/gitamic) or directly in your Statamic installation's CP.

 Once Gitamic is installed you can use it immediately.
 It relies on wherever your site is running to contain a git repository.